normanbarber/commandjson/README.md

 # CommandJSON
-Published package requirement for hoarderless.
+A published requirement for hoarderless.
 It parses file and returns json object representing the files structure

+##### install the package
+    npm install commandjson

 ##### getFiles(data) expects an object with 2 properties for data.type, data.paths and it resolves a promise
     var cmdjson = require('commandjson');